lexbor/docs/source/examples/html/tokenizer/text.md

     while (0)
 ```

-It takes a format string and arguments to generate error messages.
-When invoked,
-it prints the message to standard error and terminates the program.

-### Token Callback Function
+### The Token Callback Function

-Next, there is the `token_callback` function that manages the processing of
-tokens emitted by the tokenizer:
+The `token_callback` function processes tokens produced by the tokenizer.
+Its purpose is to skip all tokens that are not text nodes and print
+the content of the text nodes.

 ```c
 static lxb_html_token_t *